Wintellect/MSLearn/Introduction to Data Handling with Python/includes/3-classes.md

 ## Defining a Class Exercise

-1. Create a new Jupyter notebook named 'Classes Exercise' in Azure Notebooks.
+1. Create a new Jupyter notebook named 'Class Exercises' in Azure Notebooks.

 1. To define a class the `class` statement is used.
 In the first cell add the following code.